When pricing art prints, there are a few factors you need to consider.

 4. Value of Artwork – The value of an artwork is subjective and can vary depending on the artist’s reputation, the rarity of the work, and other factors.

 5. Competition – Competition also influences the price of an art print.
 If there are a lot of artists selling prints in your area, you may need to price your prints lower to attract buyers.
+Go to local art fairs to see what art prices other artists charge.

 7. Taxation – Remember that you may need to pay taxes on the income earned from selling prints.
 Check with your accountant or tax advisor to find out how this applies.